neelrami/Bitcoin-Protocol-Implementation/README.md

 ## Assumptions

 The number of processes is hard coded to the value 100.
 But the project can also run for more than 100 processes.
+To change the number of processes, go to lib/example_web/channels folder and then open the initializationChannel.ex file and the change the number from 100 to you choice in line number 9.

 ## Pre-requisites

 The following need to be installed to run the project: